keya-dialog/jsalt-dialogue-lab/README.md

 Note that the `pythia-70m`` model is excellent for debugging.
 Try also models trained on different datasets `OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5`.

-### Questions
+### Task5: Questions
 - Do zero-shot models perform better as the number of parameters grows?
 For which metrics?
   - Report results with `huggyllama/llama*` or `EleutherAI/pythia*` checkpoints. 🍇🍇
   - For other models, try at least three different sizes for the same model.  🍇🍇🍇
 - What is the largest model you were able to finetune? 🍇

-**Please, insert the answers into the results in the table above for results with different decoding strategies.**
+**Please, insert the answers into Task 3: Results table.**

 ## ✅︎ Bored?
 Improve the code! ✅︎

+_Please open a Pull Request._

-- Add the possibility to add "instruction" prompt before dialogue history🍇🍇🍇
+- Add the possibility to add an "instruction" prompt before dialogue history🍇🍇🍇
 - Implement Evaluation callback to evaluate regularly during training.🍇🍇🍇
-- Train from scratch using `full_finetune` and [reinitilizing the weights](https://github.com/J4VORSKY/JSALT2023-MT-lab/blob/main/solutions/task_6.py#L26) with reasonable hyperparameters.🍇🍇🍇🍇
+- Train from scratch using `full_finetune` and reinitializing the weights](https://github.com/J4VORSKY/JSALT2023-MT-lab/blob/main/solutions/task_6.py#L26) with reasonable hyperparameters.🍇🍇🍇🍇
 - Clean the code 🍇

 ## 💡 Up for a challenge?
 What is the minimal experiment to add?💡